priyanka-777/Technical_Skills/Frontend/phase4/responsiveDesign.md

 ---

-Great, Priyanka! 🎯
-Let’s dive into the **basics of Media Queries** — one of the most important tools for responsive design in CSS.

----

 ## 🧠 What are Media Queries?

 **Media Queries** allow you to apply **different CSS styles** based on the **device’s screen size, resolution, orientation**, and more.